tony17837/octane-ci/README.md

 * `tasks` : Contains manually executed tasks for one-off needs, such as reinstalling Drupal in an environment, or cleaning up the Kubernetes cloud environment for a project.
 * `build` : Responsible for building the code base (composer, npm, etc) and building a docker image of the site pushed to the GitLab registry.
-Runs the `bin/build` script.
+Runs the `bin/make` script.
 * `validate` : Responsible for linting, checking code style, and running Unit tests.
 Runs the `bin/validate` script.
-* `deploy` : After validation, this stage pushes the docker image for the project to the Kubernetes cloud using the charts and templates defined within the `.gitlab-ci` folder.
+* `deploy` : After validation, this stage pushes the docker image for the project to the Kubernetes cluster using the charts and templates defined within the `.gitlab-ci` folder.
 Projects should exercise caution when modifying these charts when adding additional needed services.
 If you have added additional containers to your `docksal.yml` configuration you will likely need to make similar changes and additions to the charts needed to